kris-geyer/pegLog/README.md

 Report bugs or functionality issues to k.geyer2@lancaster.ac.uk

-Android SDK version 8.1 appears to distrupt data collection and affects many applications that rely on background operations.
-This may be the result of a bug in this version of Android.

-This does not affect the majority of devices, which currently run Android SDK 8.0.0 or earlier.

-We are working on a fix.
+No known issues with devices running Android SDK 4.0.0 - 8.0.0

+We are currently working to ensure that the application is compatible with the latest SDK (9.0.0)